Commercial Cultivation of Wood Decay Fungi

 Year-Round High Speed Method

 This latest method utilizes a cool, temperature controlled incubation room and deliberate manipulation of the log environment with the use of plastic coverings to expedite spawn run.
 Using strains developed specifically for this method, logs can be brought into commercial cultivation within 4-5 months after inoculation.
-See the publication "Latest Technology of Log-Grown Shiitake Mushroom Production" for detailed information.
-This publication is available upon request from Field and Forest Products.
-We also offer a workshop on this method in the fall of each year.
+Field and Forest Products offers a workshop on this method in the fall of each year.

 Substrate-Based Commercial Cultivation